Ace-Who/vim-LineUp/README.md

 - Once the text is changed except by an undo or redo operation, move current line above the previous repeatedly if the previous is longer.

+## Todo

+- Also move down a line in appropriate cases.